-breakfast egg and cheese muffins
+breakfast egg cheese muffins on parchment paper

 Hello!
 I am writing to you from the depths of moving boxes upon moving boxes.
 Actually, that is a lie — we are far from being fully packed here, and we move out in less than a week. (!)
 NOT PANICKING.
 Just gonna sit here and eat another breakfast egg and cheese muffin to prepare myself for all the packing and not panicking.